mohitb83/publicProject/README.md

 # publicProject
-This is a public project
+This is a public project and added for anyone to check and contribute